redbadger/rpi-wasmcloud-demo/README.md

 # Raspberry Pi with WaSCC

-This is a demo running WaSCC lattice on MacOS and Raspberry Pi 4B
+This is a demo of WaSCC lattice across Apple Mac and Raspberry Pi 4B.

+Send an HTTP request to an endpoint on the Mac to control an OLED display on Raspberry Pi.

 ![WaSCC lattice across Mac and Pi](./docs/wascc-lattice.svg)